 - 8.1 Consultation on the Neighbourhood Plan demonstrates the value that local people place on the landscape and wildlife of the Parish.
-Nearly 100% of respondents to the questionnaire said wildlife, natural features and the landscape were very important or important aspects of living in the Parish. - 8.2 As previously mentioned, the Parish lies within the Howardian Hills National Landscape which is one of 46 nationally important landscape area (previously known as Areas of Outstanding Natural
+Nearly 100% of respondents to the questionnaire said wildlife, natural features and the landscape were very important or important aspects of living in the Parish. - 8.2 As previously mentioned, the Parish lies within the Howardian Hills National Landscape which is one of 46 nationally important landscape areas.

-Beauty).
 The Howardian Hills are designated because of the following Special Qualities:

-- Unusual landform,
+- Unusual landform

-- A richly varied landscape,
+- A richly varied landscape

-- Landscape of high visual quality,
+- Landscape of high visual quality

-- Remarkable heritage,
+- Remarkable heritage

 - An important wildlife resource.